Donostia | Marylebone Tapas Bar

-They’re someplace warm, in a place where the beer flows like wine and where beautiful women instinctively flock like the salmon of Capistrano.
+They’re someplace warm, in a place where the beer flows like wine and where beautiful people instinctively flock like the salmon of Capistrano.
 A little place called “Donostia”.

 Also known as San Sebastian, it’s the jewel in Basque country’s crown: sparkling waters and stunning beaches enveloped by plush, rolling hills.

 Also, home to some of the world’s best tapas.

 Unable to get the sun and beaches through customs, two restaurateurs have done the next best thing by bringing an authentic taste of Basque cuisine to London, in the form of new Marylebone hot-spot Donostia.

 Having ironically poached a well-seasoned chef (Tomasz Baranski) from Barrafina and placed him centre stage in an open kitchen, Donostia quite literally revolves around his talent: a fact to which the pintxo appetisers; the cod cheeks in Pil-Pil sauce; the Tolosa-style crispy beef tongue and the milk-fed lamb all greedily attest.